-America SCORES is going to the World Cup in Moscow!
-That’s right — while the U.S. Men’s National Team will not be in Russia, a special group of young women is set to represent the United States at the Street Child World Cup in Russia this May, and make a difference in doing so.
-Nine America SCORES alumnae from Washington, DC, ages 14-17, will don the red, white and blue in Moscow May 10-18.
+America SCORES went to the World Cup in Moscow!
+That’s right — while the U.S. Men’s National Team wasn't in Russia, a special group of young women represented the United States at the Street Child World Cup in Russia May 10-18, making a difference in doing so.
+Nine America SCORES alumnae from Washington, DC, ages 14-17, donned the red, white and blue in Moscow.

-The team's participation is made possible by the National Network for Youth.
+The team's participation was made possible by the National Network for Youth.
 All of the girls continue to play soccer through Open Goal Project, a fiscally sponsored project of DC SCORES.
-They will be joined in Moscow by DC SCORES staff member Lindsey Sharp and Open Goal Project coach Amir Lowery.
+They were joined in Moscow by DC SCORES staff member Lindsey Sharp and Open Goal Project coach Amir Lowery.

 - Men in Blazers shout-out! (scroll to bottom)

 - Read the press release about the May 9 send-off HERE

 - Meet the team members below the video